arcana-lab/noelle/README.md

 include_directories(${noelle_SOURCE_DIR}/src/core/alloc_aa/include) # for example
 ```

-## Examples
-Examples of how to write an LLVM pass that relies on NOELLE can be found in `examples/passes`.

-If you have any trouble using this framework feel free to reach out to us for help (contact simone.campanoni@northwestern.edu).

 ## Contributing
 We welcome contributions from the community to improve this framework and evolve it to cater for more users.